thedudefello/ToxicDatabase/Misc/Readme.md

-These files are safe since some of them are required for some Malware and misc stuff, hence the name.
+These files are safe since some of them are required for some Malware, Malware removal and misc stuff, hence the name.